ROCm/rocBLAS-Examples/README.md

 ## Documentation
 Documentation for each example is contained in the README.md of each example's directory and in the source code itself.
-The examples utilize C++ and some shared helper code which is contained in the common/ folder.
-The design patterns used in common may be utilized but are intended only to keep the focus of individual examples on the BLAS calling structure.
+The examples utilize C++ and some shared helper code which is all contained in the common directory.
+The design patterns used in common may be utilized but are intended to keep the focus of individual examples on the rocBLAS calling structure.

 ## Prerequisites
 * rocBLAS and it's prerequisites